alaincaltieri/financialfallacies/_posts/2023-10-19-i_don_t_need_a_budget.markdown

 Recommended Further Readings:

-1. "Your Money or Your Life" by Vicki Robin and Joe Dominguez [Book Link](https://www.amazon.com/Your-Money-Life-Transforming-Relationship/dp/0143115766)
+1. "Your Money or Your Life" by Vicki Robin and Joe Dominguez.
+[Book Link](https://www.amazon.com/Your-Money-Life-Transforming-Relationship/dp/0143115766)
 A classic book offering a profound outlook on how to manage your finances and live a more fulfilled life.

 2. "The Total Money Makeover" by Dave Ramsey.
 [Book Link](https://www.amazon.com/Total-Money-Makeover-Classic-Financial/dp/1595555277)